Kuria-byte/authentication/README.md

 - $ npm install passport-facebook

 ### Usage
--Create an Application
+- Create an Application
--Before using passport-facebook/Google, you must register an application with Facebook or Google
+- Before using passport-facebook/Google, you must register an application with Facebook or Google

 ## Configure Strategy
 - The Facebook authentication strategy authenticates users using a Facebook account and OAuth 2.0 tokens.